Galois groups of large fields with simple theory (with an appendix by Philip Dittmann): Introduction

 \veno A profinite group $G$ is \textbf{projective} if any continuous surjective homomorphism $H \to G$, $H$ profinite, has a section.
 Ax showed that the absolute Galois group of a perfect $\mathrm{PAC}$ field is projective~\cite{ax-finite}, Jarden proved this for non-perfect $\pac$ fields~\cite[Lemma 2.1]{jarden-projective}.

 \begin{theorem} If $K$ is large and simple then the absolute Galois group of $K$ is projective. \end{theorem}

 Theorem~\ref{thm:main} follows from Theorem~\ref{thm:bounded}, Theorem~\ref{thm:projective}, and the theorem of Lubotzky and van den Dries that for any field $K$ and projective profinite group $G$ there is a $\pac$ field extension $L$ of $K$ such that the absolute Galois group of $L$ is isomorphic to $G$, see \cite[Corollary 23.1.2]{field-arithmetic}.
+An earlier version of this paper proved Theorem~\ref{thm:projective} under the additional assumption that $K$ is perfect.
+Philip Dittmann showed us how to remove this assumption.

 \begin{theorem} Suppose that $K$ is perfect, large, and simple.
 Then the Brauer group of $K$ is trivial.
 It follows that \begin{enumerate} \item any finite dimensional division algebra over $K$ is a field, and \item any Severi-Brauer $K$-variety $V$ has a $K$-point. \end{enumerate} \end{theorem}